-King County should support workforce development programs that are integrated with the county's overall economic strategies, including but not limited to:
+- ED-301 King County should support workforce development programs that are integrated with the county's overall economic strategies, including but not limited to: - Apprenticeship opportunities on county public works projects to ensure a continual pipeline of skilled, local construction trades workers and to encourage family-wage job opportunities.

-- Apprenticeship opportunities on county public works projects to ensure a continual pipeline of skilled, local construction trades workers and to encourage family-wage job opportunities. - b.
-Development and growth of clean technology "green" jobs linked to the preservation and sustainability of the natural environment, including jobs in pollution prevention, Brownfields cleanup, energy efficiency, renewable energy industries, and other technologies that address climate change. - c.
+- b.
+Development and growth of clean technology "green" jobs linked to the preservation and sustainability of the natural environment, including jobs in pollution prevention, Brownfields cleanup, energy efficiency, renewable energy industries, natural resource management, and other technologies that address climate change. - c.
 Training in skills (job clusters) that apply to and are in demand across multiple industry clusters.

-King County supports the King County Workforce Development Council, established by the federal Workforce Investment Act of 1998, composed of high-level representatives from business, local government, labor, education and training institutions, advocacy organizations, and human service providers.
+King County supports the King County Workforce Development Council, established by the federal ((Workforce Investment Act of 1998)) Workforce Innovation and Opportunity Act of 2014, composed of high-level representatives from business, local government, labor, education and training institutions, advocacy organizations, and human service providers.
 The purpose of the council is to coordinate and improve employment, training, literacy, and vocational rehabilitation programs to meet the needs of workers and employers.
+King County will work with the Workforce Development Council to emphasis the need in and highlight opportunities for communities that have the highest unemployment rates in the region.

-King County policies programs, strategies, and partnerships shall recognize the importance of worker training and retraining, especially for low-income and low-skilled residents, to provide the skilled workers needed by industry.
+King County policies programs, strategies, and partnerships shall recognize the importance of worker training and retraining, especially for low-income and low-skilled residents, and communities with the highest unemployment rates, to provide the skilled workers needed by local businesses and industry.
 King County shall support and partner with other jurisdictions, educational institutions and industry to promote programs such as:

 - a.
-Programs that retrain dislocated workers for jobs in growing industries; - Training for jobs in growing industries that require post-technical or post-secondary training and credentials and provide a career pathway to self-sufficiency; - Programs that facilitate employer involvement in hiring workers with limited experience and skills and provide successful strategies for skills training, job placement, and worker retention;
+Programs that retrain dislocated workers for jobs in growing industries; - Training for jobs in growing industries that require post-technical or post-secondary training and credentials and provide a career pathway to self-sufficiency; - Programs that facilitate employer involvement in hiring workers with limited experience and skills and provide successful strategies for skills training, job placement, and worker retention; - d.
+Programs that reduce recidivism by helping residents exiting the criminal justice system gain access to training and employment services; - e.
+Alignment of homeless housing and employment systems to assure homeless residents have access to both housing and employment opportunities; - f.
+Food-related workforce development activities and opportunities;